 Christological confusion has sunk a root into the rich soil of China's emerging Reformed community.
 At present, some pastors and others on the mainland believe Christ's human nature is uncreated and eternal.
 What is more, some believe this view represents orthodox Reformed Christology.

 Although it is unclear just how pervasive this view has become, the controversy is known throughout China's reforming churches due to the prominence of a current proponent.
 Soliciting varying responses across East Asia, the vast majority of China's Reformed believers, including many of those most concerned about this man's Christology, highly regard him and his ministry.
 For this reason, most appear to be willing to overlook or even accommodate this odd opinion.

-Largely unknown in the West, the scope, depth, and apparent persistence of this confusion in China’s vibrant but tender Reforming churches deserves some attention from the global Reformed community–which is not isolated from these developments.
+Largely unknown in the West, the scope, depth, and apparent persistence of this confusion in China's vibrant but tender Reforming churches which is not isolated from these developments.
 The humanity of Jesus Christ is created and finite, just as ours; the view that his human nature is, in any actual sense, uncreated and eternal is problematic and potentially dangerous to the faith.

 Preview of Series